ellysh/video-game-bots/InGameBots/process-memory-analyzing.md

 ```
 This is an algorithm of absolute address calculation and reading a value of free memory amount:

-TODO: Complete the algorithm below.

-1. Get base address of a heap segment with ID 2.
+1. Get base address of the first block of a heap segment with ID 2.
+You can use a set of WinAPI functions to traverse a process's heap: CreateToolhelp32Snapshot, Heap32ListFirst, Heap32ListNext, Heap32First and Heap32Next.
+There is an [example](https://msdn.microsoft.com/en-us/library/windows/desktop/dd299432%28v=vs.85%29.aspx) of algorithm that solves this task in MSDN.
-2. Calculate absolute address of the X coordinate variable by adding the variable's offset "10F38" to the base address of the stack segment.
+2. Calculate absolute address of a free memory amount variable by adding the variable's offset "52FEC" to the base address of the heap's block segment.
-3. Read four bytes from the ColorPix application's memory at the resulting absolute address.
+3. Read four bytes from the Resource Monitor application's memory at the resulting absolute address.